NumberFi5/NewKid/README.md

 # NewKid
-This is the first use GitHub.
+This is the first time use GitHub.